-Academy

-Year 11 Extended Learning Opportunities
+Year 12 Extended Learning Opportunities Hall Park Academy

-Introduction

-This booklet contains lots of links to many useful online learning platforms, podcasts and websites that you can use to make sure that your learning doesn't stop before you begin your A-Levels, college courses or apprenticeships.
-You can use these resources to extend your learning further, either for subjects that you will be doing next academic year or subjects that you have a particular interest in.
-These activities will also keep your brain active and sharp, helping you to make sure you keep thinking and challenging yourself in the time you have between now and your new courses starting.
+Introduction This booklet contains lots of links to many useful online learning platforms, podcasts and websites that you can use to make sure that your wider learning doesn't stop while you focus on the core content of your A-Levels.
+You can use these resources to extend your learning further, either for subjects that you currently do at A-level or subjects that you have a particular interest in.
+These activities will also keep your brain active and sharp, helping you to make sure you keep thinking and challenging yourself throughout your time in Sixth Form.
 We hope that you find these useful!